 Online MBA in operations management programs prepare graduates to step into one of these lucrative jobs.
 Read on to learn more about top programs in the field, what to look for, where to find money for school, and where to find help upon graduation.

-Top Online MBA Programs in Operations Management for 2020
+Top 10 Online MBA Programs in Operations Management

 A Jesuit university in Scranton, Pennsylvania, Scranton offers a top online MBA in operations management with a technological focus.
 The 36-credit course of study combines solid business fundamentals with an understanding of how to leverage data in modern businesses.
 Completable in two years, the program requires three years of professional experience.